 Two aspects stood out as the biggest flaws in almost all existing solar cookers.
 Wheels and electrical backup.
 Think about it.
 “Who would ever buy a Weber Braai, if it had no wheels or if it stops cooking when a cloud arises?”

 The performance, convenience and reliability went up dramatically and it immediately attracted a different customer profile.

-Four different types of solar cookers
+There are basically four different types of solar cookers

 Parabolic cookers, Panel cookers, Evacuated tube cookers and Solar box cookers.
 They all work and deserve their place in the sun…